Jessica Lu: Early life

 Jessica Lu was born and raised in Schaumburg, a northwest suburb of Chicago, Illinois.
 Her parents are from South Korea, with her father being Chinese and Japanese, and her mother Chinese.
-They speak English, Mandarin, and Korean at home.
-Her father is a photographer, and her mother, a singer; and since their arrival in the United States, they have run a restaurant together.
+They speak English, Mandarin and Korean at home.
+Her father is a photographer, and her mother, a singer.
+After arriving in the United States, they established a restaurant in Chicago.

 Lu has been a natural performer since early childhood.
 At 6 years old, she started dancing, specializing in ballet, tap, and jazz.
-After seeing Kristi Yamaguchi and Michelle Kwan in the Olympics on television, she pursued figure skating, taking private lessons every morning at 4 am before school.
+After watching Kristi Yamaguchi and Michelle Kwan compete in the 1992 Olympics, she pursued figure skating and took private lessons at 4am every morning before school.
 She also had singing, piano, and violin lessons.
-Growing up in, and having her parents’ restaurant as her stage with a daily rotating audience, Jessica would entertain each table with a theatrical reading, violin playing, a tap dance, or a song.
+With her parents’ restaurant as her stage with a daily rotating audience, Jessica would entertain each table with a theatrical reading, violin playing, a tap dance, or a song.

-She started modeling and acting, and became a sought after child talent in Chicago by the time she was 10 year old, working on ad campaigns such as Calvin Klein, Oshkosh, Marshall Fields, Got Milk?, and Chicago Place, as well as commercials for McDonald's, Ford Motors, Orville Redenbacher's, Samsung, and Kaiser Permanente.
+After starting modeling and acting, she became a sought after child talent in Chicago.
+By the time she was 10 years old, she had worked on ad campaigns such as Calvin Klein, Oshkosh, Marshall Field's, Got Milk?, and Chicago Place, as well as commercials for McDonald's, Ford Motors, Orville Redenbacher's, Samsung, and Kaiser Permanente.

-She graduated from Columbia College Chicago with a degree in Musical Theatre Performance.
+Lu graduated with honors from Columbia College Chicago with a degree in Musical Theater Performance.